Volunteer

 Making 12-Step Calls

 Volunteers who do 12th Step Work are willing to make phone calls to alcoholics in need of help.
 This is the classic 12th step call.
 It is some of the most rewarding service work there is.
 Our Central Service office maintains a 24-hour telephone line and a website.
 Alcoholics needing 12-step help sometimes contact us via the phone or the website.
-(See “Take the Hotline” and “Take Chat Requests” below.)
-When this happens, the person taking the hotline or taking chat requests will talk to them briefly and answer short questions, but for anything beyond that they will get the caller’s phone number.
+(See “Take the Hotline”) For anything beyond that they will get the caller’s phone number.
 Then they will call a 12-step volunteer and ask them to call the alcoholic back for further help.

 Taking The Telephone Hotline (Requires 2 Years Sobriety)